WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 The use case for this section will be: Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies, and make hypothesis for causal variants vs. variants that regulate genome function.

-First we will need a list of RSID (or SNP ID) to get start with, we will use 32 novel susceptibility loci (P < 5.0 × 10E−8) from a recent Genome-wide association study (GWAS) about breat cancer ([https://www.nature.com/articles/s41588-020-0609-2]).
-And most of these loci are found to associate with breat tumor.
+First we will need a list of RSID (or SNP ID) to get start with, we will use 32 novel susceptibility loci (P < 5.0 × 10E−8) from a recent Genome-wide association study (GWAS) about breast cancer ([https://www.nature.com/articles/s41588-020-0609-2]).
+And most of these loci are found to associate with tumor.
 We could run pathogenicity predition for these SNP to see how is their predicted pathogenicity score.

 ```
 rs5776993
 rs10838267
 rs11065822
 rs1061657
-12:29140260
 rs11652463
 rs12962334
 rs17743054